seasonSH/DocFace/README.md

 	```Shell
 	python train_base.py config/basemodel.py
 	```
     After training, a model folder will appear under`log/faceres/`.
 We will use it for fine-tuning.
-If training code is run more than once, multiple folders will appear with time stamps as their names.
+If the training code is run more than once, multiple folders will appear with time stamps as their names.

 ##### Fine-tuning on the ID-Selfie datasets